Please always make flexible travel and accommodation arrangements.

-Strasbourg, the capital of Alsace region, is located at the heart of Europe and can be reached by car, bus, train or plane.
-We certainly recommend you choose the most eco-friendly option for your travels.
+Strasbourg, the capital of France’s Alsace region, is located in the heart of Europe and can be reached by car, bus, train or plane.
+We certainly recommend you to choose the most eco-friendly option for your travels.
+Traveling by train or bus is a much greener choice than flying and can significantly reduce your carbon footprint!

 Trains are a fast and sustainable way to arrive in Strasbourg.
 There are daily direct trains linking some of the biggest cities in France and Europe to Strasbourg.
-The main train station in Strasbourg is Gare Centrale, but you may as well consider stopping at the train station in Kehl, as this German border town is well connected to Strasbourg by tramway or bus.
+The main train station in Strasbourg is Gare Centrale, but you might also consider stopping at the train station in Kehl, as this German border town is well connected to Strasbourg by tramway and bus.

-Train connections are available from Strasbourg-Entzheim airport (8 minutes) and from the other neighbouring cities’ airports such as from EuroAirport Basel Mulhouse (approximately 1hr35 minutes) and from Paris Roissy Charles de Gaulle Airport (approximately 2 hours).
+Train connections are available from Strasbourg-Entzheim Airport (7 minutes) as well as neighbouring airports such as EuroAirport Basel Mulhouse Freiburg (approximately 1 hour and 20 minutes) and Paris Roissy-Charles de Gaulle Airport (approximately 2 hours).

 Train station assistance

-SNCF (the French railway company) offers free services to travellers with reduced mobility who require assistance at the Strasbourg train station.
+The SNCF (the French railway company) offers free services to travellers with reduced mobility who require assistance at Strasbourg Gare Centrale.
 Visit the SNCF website for more details.

 For the participants coming to Strasbourg by private bus, a large parking space for buses will be set up close to the European Parliament.
-To use the parking, the head of group has to request it to the helpline.
+To use the parking, the head of group has to make a request via the helpline.

-There are bus connections to Strasbourg from many European cities.
-Many international bus companies offer trips to Strasbourg at very affordable prices.
+There are bus connections to Strasbourg from lots of European cities.
+Many international bus companies offer trips to Strasbourg at affordable prices.
 You can check the bus connections between your city and Strasbourg via Busradar or Trainline.

 Shuttle buses from neighbouring airports

-Select transport and airline companies, such as Alsace Navette, provide shuttle transport services from neighbouring airports, like EuroAirport Basel, Paris Charles de Gaulles or Frankfurt airports, at reasonable prices.
+Select transport and airline companies, such as Alsace Navette, provide shuttle transport services from neighbouring airports, like EuroAirport Basel Mulhouse Freiburg, Paris Roissy-Charles de Gaulle or Frankfurt airports, at reasonable prices.

 Airport assistance

 EYE participants arriving at airports around Strasbourg might want to share rented cars to travel to get to the city.
+Using BlaBlaCar might also be a solution, providing an opportunity for ride-sharing and sustainable travel.
 Average travel times by car from these neighbouring airports are as follows:

-- from EuroAirport Basel Mulhouse 1hr 30 minutes
+• from EuroAirport Basel Mulhouse Freiburg: 1 hour 30 minutes

-Please be aware that many accommodations have no parking facilities and that the access by car to the European Parliament during EYE2023 will not be possible.
+Please be aware that many accommodation options have no parking facilities and that the European Parliament car parks are unavailable during EYE2025.

 Upon request, adequate transport to the EYE will be available for persons with disabilities.
 This option will be available for arrivals and departures from Strasbourg as well as for local transport during the event.